Pilar Opazo is a Professor of the Practice in the “Management and Organizations” Department at the Carroll School of Management, Boston College.

-Her book “Appetite for Innovation: Change and Creativity at elBulli,” recently published with Columbia University Press,
+Her book “Appetite for Innovation: Change and Creativity at elBulli” (2016), published with Columbia University Press,

 uses ethnographic techniques to examine the nature of radical and systematic innovation.
 Her investigation considers the case of elBulli, the avant-garde restaurant directed by Chef Ferran Adria that has pioneered the “molecular” or “experimental” cuisine movement in the gastronomy industry. http://cup.columbia.edu/book/appetite-for-innovation/9780231176781

-Pilar’s doctoral dissertation received the “Robert K. Merton Award” for Best Dissertation in 2014, awarded by the Sociology Department at Columbia University.
-Her research has been supported by a Fulbright Scholarship and a grant awarded by Telefonica Digital, Barcelona, major telecommunication company in Spain.
+Pilar’s doctoral thesis received the “Robert K. Merton Award” for Best Dissertation in 2014, awarded by the Sociology Department at Columbia University.
+Her research has been supported by a Fulbright Scholarship and a grant awarded by Telefonica Digital, Barcelona, major telecommunication company in Spain and by Fulbright Chile.

 During 2008 and 2009, under the frame of the Center on Organizational Innovation